SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 Selenium IDE will now automatically wait for you, at every command, every command will wait for the page to load.
 Commands which take a locator will wait for the element to appear.
 Hopefully this will eliminate the need for explicit waiting.
-In case that is not enough, the pause command can be used instead.
+In the rare case that it is not enough, the pause command can be used instead.

 Building Test Cases